REMEXLabs/GPII-Statistical-Matchmaker/README.md

 # GPII Statistical Matchmaker: Runtime Component

 **Important notice, September 2020**: This repository was last updated in December 2015, while its main dependency, the GPII's real-time framework, has evolved considerably since that time.
-Since compatibility, with that framework cannot be guaranteed, this repository will be archived.
+Since compatibility with that framework cannot be guaranteed, this repository will be archived.

 ## Dependencies